bormaxi8080/osint-timeline/DRAFT.md

 Packer is a tool for creating identical machine images for multiple platforms from a single source configuration: https://github.com/hashicorp/packer

+IPv6 rotator for specific subnets - unblock restrictions on IPv6 enabled websites (Google by default but customizable for others): https://github.com/iv-org/smart-ipv6-rotator

 CellGuard is a research project that analyzes how cellular networks are operated and possibly surveilled: https://github.com/seemoo-lab/CellGuard

 NetHopper.
 Share internet access from a free network to a restricted one using Xray-core reverse proxy and SOCKS5: https://github.com/net2share/nethopper